curtisdurrett/HealthCatalyst.PeopleSearch/README.md

 ### Application Tooling

 #### API / Service / Data Access
-  * Created with Visual Studio for Mac 2017 (I tested on a Windows 10 machine using Visual Studio 2017 build 15.5.0)
+  * Created with Visual Studio Community for Mac (I tested on a Windows 10 machine using Visual Studio 2017 build 15.5.0)
   * .NET Core 2
   * SQLite Db
   * Micrsoft Entity Framework Core 2
    * To start the Web API up:
+   * Install Visual Studio 2017 if you havn't already
    * Open the HealthCatalyst.PeopleSearch.snl with Visual Studio
    * Right click on the HealthCatalyst.Web.Api project and select 'Set As Startup Project'
    * Click the 'Run' button on the Visual Studio tool bar